fox85alex/hello-world/README.md

 # hello-world

-What the hell is coffeescript?
+What the hell.. coffeescript?

+What's that for?